Peer-Predictive Self-Training for Language Model Reasoning: Why Does Work?

 \begin{theorem}[Convergence of \method\ dynamics] Assume $s_i(0), v(0) \in [0,1]$ for all $i$.
 Let $(s_1(t),\dots,s_n(t),v(t))$ follow~\eqref{eq:pst_dyn}.
 Then: \begin{enumerate} \item For $\forall i$, $s_i(t)$ is monotone non-decreasing and $s_i^\ast := \lim_{t \to \infty} s_i(t)$ exists with $s_i^\ast \ge s_i(0)$. \item $v(t)$ is monotone non-decreasing and the limit $v^\ast := \lim_{t \to \infty} v(t)$ exists with $v^\ast \ge v(0)$. \item For any model $i$ with $s_i(0) < v^\ast$, we have $s_i^\ast = v^\ast$.
 In particular, at convergence no model remains strictly below the limiting evaluation signal unless it started at or above it. \end{enumerate} \end{theorem}

 The dynamics induced by \method\ are governed by monotonicity and boundedness.
-Each solver’s capability increases whenever it falls below the current aggregated evaluation signal and is upper bounded, ensuring convergence.
+Each solver's capability increases whenever it falls below the current aggregated evaluation signal and is upper bounded, ensuring convergence.
 The aggregated signal itself evolves monotonically as a function of the strongest solver.
 Intuitively, any solver that were to remain strictly below the limiting aggregation level would continue to receive a positive update signal, making such a gap unsustainable at convergence.
 As a result, \method\ induces monotone capability improvement driven by gaps relative to a strong aggregated evaluation signal, and converges to a saturated state in which self-reward no longer provides additional learning signal.
 A formal proof is provided in Appendix~\ref{app.proof_pst_convergence}.

-Empirically, we observe behavior consistent with Theorem~\ref{thm:pst_convergence} through ablation studies.
-Across all datasets, the row-wise maximum GV values—which capture the strongest verifier available to each generator—consistently decrease after training.
+Empirically, we observe qualitative behavior consistent with this gap-driven perspective.
+Across all datasets, the row-wise maximum GV gaps--which capture the strongest verifier available to each generator--consistently decrease after training.
 This indicates that generators progressively align with stronger peer verifiers, reducing the gap between their own capability and the strongest available evaluation signal.
-In contrast, standard self-training is limited by each model’s own generator--verifier value and cannot exploit stronger cross-model signals.
+In contrast, single-model self-training is limited to the generator's own single-sample behavior and does not exploit cross-verifier selection signals.
 Detailed definitions, metrics, and full empirical results are provided in \Cref{app:gv}, which further show that the observed improvements go beyond what standard self-training can achieve.
 These results provide empirical support for the monotone improvement dynamics and convergence behavior predicted by our analysis.

 \arxiv{